dkopi/clipcap-evolved/blogpost.md

 ### FLAN-T5

-[Flan-T5](https://arxiv.org/abs/2210.11416) is a fine-tuned version the original [T5 architecture](https://arxiv.org/abs/1910.10683) intoduced by Google in 2019.

-#### T5 (Text-to-Text Transfer Transformer)
+[Flan-T5](https://arxiv.org/abs/2210.11416) is an enhanced version of the original [T5 architecture](https://arxiv.org/abs/1910.10683) intoduced by Google in 2019.
+The T5 (Text-to-Text Transfer Transformer) architecture is built on standard encoder-decoder transformer.

-The T5 architecture is built on standard encoder-decoder transformer architecture leveraging an attention mechanism to process sequential data efficiently.
-Both the encoder and decoder consist of blocks made of self-attention and a feed-forward network, while decoder also contains cross-attention layers.
-Notably, the decoder's self-attention mechanism also employs an autoregressive or causal self-attention, allowing the model to attend only to past outputs during decoding.

 The encoder processes the input text, generating a representation that captures contextual information and semantic understanding.
 This representation serves as a conditioning signal for the decoder.
-The decoder, in turn, attends to the conditioned representation and generates the output text step by step, incorporating the conditional signal at each decoding step.
+The decoder, in turn, attends to this representation, which uses it to generate the output text gradually.

-During pre-training, T5 undergoes training on a large corpus of unlabeled text data to learn generalizable knowledge.
-T5 takes a "text-to-text" approach, where all NLP tasks are formulated as text-to-text problems.
-This formulation allows T5, once pre-trained on a large corpus, to be fine-tuned on multiple downstream tasks with minimal modifications, making it highly adaptable and efficient.
+T5 follows a "text-to-text" approach, where all NLP tasks are framed as text-to-text problems.
+This allows T5 to be fine-tuned on various downstream tasks with minimal modifications, making it highly versatile.
+FLAN-T5 (Fine-tuned Language Net) improves upon T5 by fine-tuning it on a diverse set of tasks that cover various languages and domains.
+This enables FLAN-T5 to achieve state-of-the-art performance on several benchmarks.

-#### Flan-T5 (Fine-tuned Language Net)

-With the same number of parameters as T5, Flan-T5 takes the solid foundation of T5 and enhances it further by fine-tuning it on over 1000 additional tasks, expanding its coverage of languages and task domains.

 Flan-T5 model offers 5 different variants: